confluentinc/librdkafka/INTRODUCTION.md

 ### Fatal errors

-The added guarantee of ordering and no duplicates also requires a way for the client to fail gracefully when these guarantees can't be satisfied.
-If an unresolvable error occurs a fatal error is triggered in one or more of the follow ways depending on what APIs the application is utilizing:
+If an unrecoverable error occurs, a fatal error is triggered in one or more of the follow ways depending on what APIs the application is utilizing:

  * C: the `error_cb` is triggered with error code `RD_KAFKA_RESP_ERR__FATAL`,